mulle-sde/mulle-sde/README.md

 mulle-sde install --prefix /tmp/foo https://github.com/mulle-c/mulle-allocator/archive/latest.tar.gz
 ```

-If you don't want to use the mulle-sde project management features to
+If you don't want to use the mulle-sde project features to, but you only want
-maintain dependencies local to your existing project, you can use a `none`
+to maintain dependencies of an existing project, you can use a `none`
 project type:

 ```
-mulle-sde init
-mulle-sde dependency add --github madler zlib mulle-sde craft
+mulle-sde init # none is implicit mulle-sde dependency add --github madler zlib mulle-sde craft
 ```